syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ## Inner Rim

-Inner Rim term denotes the circle in the center of SfRadialSlider.
+Inner Rim term denotes the circle in the center of UWP Radial or Circular Slider.
 Following properties can be used to customize the Inner Rim.

 ### Inner Rim Radius Factor

-InnerRimRadiusFactor property decides the radius of Inner Rim from the total radius available to render the Radial Slider.
+InnerRimRadiusFactor property decides the radius of Inner Rim from the total radius available to render the UWP Radial or Circular Slider.

 ### Inner Rim Stroke